 Singapore Claims Top Container Port Title

 The Tuas mega-port project added 20 million TEUs of annual capacity when Phase 1 opened last year.
 Automated guided vehicles and remote-controlled cranes enable 24-hour operations with minimal labor constraints.
+Thats what makes the investment pay off — throughput per acre jumps dramatically.

 Singapore sits at the crossroads of Asia-Europe and transpacific trade lanes.
 Vessels can bunker, transship cargo, and conduct crew changes without deviating from major shipping routes.
 Average port stay is under 24 hours.